 The Remuneration Committee is comprised entirely of Non-Executive Directors, all of whom the Board considers to be independent.
-The members of the Committee are: Tony Froggatt (Committee Chairman), Tahira Hassan, Stephen Johns and George El-Zoghbi.
-(During the Year, Christine Cross was a member of the Committee until her retirement from the Board on 31 August 2017.)
+The members of the Committee during the Year were Tony Froggatt (Committee Chairman), Tahira Hassan, Stephen Johns and George El-Zoghbi.
+Jim Miller became a member of the Committee on 1 July 2019.

-Details of the number of Remuneration Committee meetings held during the Year, and attendance at those meetings, are set out on page 45 of Brambles' 2018 Annual Report.
+Details of the number of Remuneration Committee meetings held during the Year, and attendance at those meetings, are set out on page 51 of Brambles' 2019 Annual Report.